kushaldas/safepdf/README.md

 I am using this tool as a chance to learn Rust, so the code may be really buggy.
 I am writing it for learning purpose.

-*Warning:* PDF Redact Tools uses ImageMagick to parse PDFs.
-While ImageMagick is a versatile tool, it has a history of some [terrible](https://imagetragick.com/) security bugs.
-A malicious PDF could exploit a bug in ImageMagick to take over your computer.
+*Warning:* A malicious PDF could exploit a bug in ImageMagick to take over your computer.
 If you're working with potentially malicious PDFs, it's safest to run them through PDF Redact Tools in an isolated environment, such as a virtual machine, or by using a tool such as the [Qubes PDF Converter](https://github.com/QubesOS/qubes-app-linux-pdf-converter) instead.

+## Dependencies

+- GraphicsMagick
+- ghostscript-core (On Debian: ghostscript)
+- perl-Image-ExifTool (On Debian: libimage-exiftool-perl)

 ### How to use?